JiaT75/STest/README.md

 I am happy to accept pull requests for bug fixes and new features.
 Here are the suggested steps:
 1. Fork the repository
 2. Create a new branch
+3. Implement your feature
+4. Reformat your code with the provided .clang-format file
-3. Add your commits
+5. Add your commits
-4. Create a pull request to master
+6. Create a pull request to master

 I will try to keep the issues tab updated with improvements I am envisioning.